HenryBiko/HenryBiko/README.md

 * Developed custom solutions to address specific data quality requests, e.g an automated weekly report in a given data feed

-* Analyzed data using python to derive insights and identify new growth opportunities.
+* Analyzed data using Python to derive insights and identify new growth opportunities.